 - Strange Situations*

-Please note: Each session will be offered twice - you only need to attend once.
+Please note: Most sessions will be offered twice - you only need to attend once.
 Sessions are NOT recorded to allow open exchange and because engaging and participating in the discussions is an important component of the certificate.

 Additional resources and standards